snel-repo/EMUsort/README.md

     git pull && git submodule update

-After updating, if you encounter any issues with the configuration file afterwards, you may need to reset it to default by running:
+If you are updating and already previously installed EMUsort, you may encounter issues with the configuration file (if it's structure changed).
+If this happens, you can reset it to the default configuration file by running:

-    python emusort.py --folder /path/to/session_folder --reset-config
+    emusort --folder /path/to/session_folder --reset-config

 ### Python Environment Creation